 Where a pupil is in receipt of additional funding allocated via the local authority, the academy will use its best endeavours to ensure it is spent effectively to meet the needs of the pupil and to deliver the outcomes as set out in the funding agreement or EHCP.
-If the funding attached to the EHCP is not adequate to meet needs, we would request that the Local Authority review and increase the funding.
+If the notional funding is not adequate to meet need, we would request that the Local Authority review and increase the funding.